What Critical Role is Teaching Us About the Magic of Group Storytelling

 The Future of Liveplay D&D

-It’s more than being told a story, more than reading a story, or writing a story.
+Watching liveplay DnD is more than being told a story.
+It’s more than reading a story, or writing a story, or consuming a story.
 It’s about being part of a story, watching as it’s created, growing with the characters, and walking alongside the narrators as the story unfolds around you.
+It’s about taking a game you love, a game many people love, a game that is traditionally played for only a few, and showing the world what you can do with only a few dice and your imagination.

 And it’s about a group of friends, sitting around a table, telling a story together.